aframevr/aframe/docs/components/animation.md

 | animation | anime.js object.           |
 | config    | Config passed to anime.js. |

+### Controlling Animations using setAttribute

+Like any A-Frame component, the animation component can be configured from JavaScript by calling [setAttribute()]( https://aframe.io/docs/1.2.0/introduction/javascript-events-dom-apis.html#updating-a-component-with-setattribute) on an element.

+By default, the animation will begin playing immediately (autoplay is true by default).

+However, care should be taken when using the interface in this way.
+If a finite (i.e. non-looping) animation is requested twice in a row, with identical parameters, the second animation will not play, and neither will it generate an animationcomplete event.

+This is because A-Frame sees the second request as a duplicate request for configuration already applied to the element, and so the second request never reaches the animation component.

+A better approach is to control the start of an animation using events (see next section)

+- On initialization, configure all the animations that may be required on the object, with a custom event configured to start the animation.
+- When you want to start a specific animation, do so by using emit() rather than setAttribute().

+This gives more robust control of the animation (avoiding problems where you request the same animation twice in a row), and also reduces the overheads involved in setting up animation config, since it only needs to be done once.

 ## Animating on Events

 We can use the `startEvents` property to animate upon events: